-These are unprecedented times.
+These are unprecedented circumstances.
 This is what we're doing.

-Tune in every Sunday at 10:30 for a pre-service chat for a 10:45 start, and join us for a live service!
+Tune in every Sunday at 10:30 for a pre-service chat for a live service at 10:45!
 This will consist of worship, teaching and prayer.
 If you fancy a lie-in, these services will be available to watch on YouTube once the stream has ended.

 Know someone without internet access?